Keep Your Business On Track

 Quarterly and Annual Retrospectives

-Whether you already have great traction with weekly and monthly meetings, examining how your daily actions align to your vision, or you need to dig deep to rediscover your passion and potential – your business will benefit tremendously from taking some time away from the office to examine the roots, pests, and possibilities of your business.
-David Campbell, founder of Boxman Studios is committed to holistically examining how he relates to his family, friends, and employees every 90 days.
+Whether you already have great traction with weekly and monthly meetings, examining how your daily actions align to your vision and goals, or you need to dig deep to rediscover your passion and potential – your business will benefit tremendously from taking some time away from the office to examine the roots, pests, and possibilities of your business.
+An annual off-site business retreat is the most effective means to accomplish this.
+David Campbell, founder of Boxman Studios is committed to taking time away to holistically examine how he relates to his family, friends, and employees every 90 days.

 Where To Have A Business Retreat

-Take at least 24-48 hours and get out of the office.
+Wherever you go, take at least 24-48 hours and get out of the office.
 You may not have the cash (yet) to really get away, but the further you can get from your office, your phone, and your typical schedule, the more likely you’ll find true depth and success from this retreat.
 Just make sure you’re in a space where focus is an option.
 Your neighborhood coffee shop may be too loud, or too busy to get the most of this extremely valuable time you’re taking for yourself and your business.
+Similarly, your boardroom will pull too many distractions back into your daily demands.

 Invite The Team